Jackie Stiles: Coaching career

-Post Basketball Business Enterprise

-In 2021, Stiles entered into an agreement to be come a franchisee with NexGen Fitness out of Prosper, TX.
-NexGen Fitness is a high-end, boutique personal training franchise currently operating personal training studios in Texas, Oklahoma and New York with other locations schedule to open throughout the country.
-Stiles plans to open her franchise studio in Springfield.

 Awards and honors

 Stiles was the 2001 winner of the Wade Trophy, Honda Sports Award for basketball, and the overall Honda-Broderick Cup winner for all sports.

 She was one of 11 honorees inducted into the Kansas Sports Hall of Fame in the Class of 2007.
 She was also inducted into the Women's Basketball Hall of Fame (Class of 2016) on June 11, 2016.